mlochbaum/BQN/src/README.txt

 attached cjs.bqn.

-Some of these files are also used elsewhere: pp.bqn preprocesses other primitive-defining code in ../test/ref.bqn and ../dzref, and f.bqn is used to format results in markdown while e.bqn generates diagrams for the tutorials.
+Some of these files are also used elsewhere: pp.bqn preprocesses other primitive-defining code in ../test/ref.bqn, and f.bqn is used to format results in markdown while e.bqn generates diagrams for the tutorials.